tern-app/planning/README.md

 ### MVP User Stories

 - As a user, I would like to add an item to my to do list
-- As a user, I would like to add a body, priority, location and due date -As a user, I would like to be able to mark a task as completed
+- As a user, I would like to add a body, priority, location and due date
+- As a user, I would like to be able to mark a task as completed
 - As a user, I would like to be able to see my completed tasks
 - As a user, I would like to delete a task
 - As a user, I want to edit my tasks